-This article is supposed to be an up-to-date source of curated information about changes that arrived in Java recently, and these that are about to – everything condensed into just a few minutes of reading.
+This article is supposed to be an up-to-date source of curated information about changes that arrived in Java recently and those that are about to – everything condensed into just a few minutes of reading.

 After adopting a new cadence-based release cycle, new Java versions started appearing like crazy, and if you haven’t caught up yet – this is an excellent place to start.